nairsrijith/aba-services-app/README.md

 This Web Application is built to assist the business to manage client records, employee records, session records and invoicing.

 ## During container image build and container deployment
+Create a directory in your system from where you want to run the application and store its DB and other data files.
+1) Copy the `docker-compose.yml` file into the directory.
+2) Update the docker file for port that you want to expose the app on and environment variables.\
+   Note about the Environment Variable is below.\
+   Internally application uses port 8080, but you can customize the port for incoming connections to your computer/server.
+4) Once ready, run `docker compose up -d`.

 ### Environment Variables
 Following are the environment variables